Courage is what it takes to stand up

-Causes I champion and raised more than $30 million for through major donor asks and events:
+Causes I champion and have raised more than $33 million for through major donor asks and events, so far -

 I always encourage people to research the charity or non-profit they want to get involved with or donate money to.
 You can find 990s on the internet, they are free and open to the public and are a great resource into the inner workings of your favorite charity spending habits and what their assets are.
 Guidestar and the Foundation Center are the two best places to start.